FOR PART ONE CLICK HERE

 With the Black Panther temporarily gone in his pursuit of Killmonger, W’Kabi is busier than ever.
 Because Wakanda remains a nation divided by war, W’Kabi as Security Chief rules in T’Challa’s absence, not Taku or the High Priest Mendinao.
 This soap opera marital situation goes unresolved for this issue but will be addressed again down the road.

-“The campfires have been extinguished” is a line that the author Don McGregor uses to help convey the way this real-world encounter with these mythic beasts has caused T’Challa to lose his religious regard for both them AND the black panthers his people worship.
+“The campfires have been extinguished” is a line that the author Don McGregor uses to help convey the way this real-world encounter with these mythic beasts has caused T’Challa to lose his religious regard for both them AND by extension the black panthers his people worship.

 Hey, it’s not exactly Stephen Dedalus’ painful loss of his Catholic faith in James Joyce’s Portrait of the Artist as a Young Man, but what do you expect from a comic book?
 This loss/ rejection of religion on T’Challa’s part will be important going forward and is the main point of this chapter, whose very TITLE signals its concern with theological crises.

-As usual for adventure fiction, at literally the last possible minute our hero turns the tables on the White Gorilla attacking him and causes it to fall over the cliff.
+As usual for adventure fiction, at literally the last possible moment our hero turns the tables on the White Gorilla attacking him and causes it to fall over the cliff.
 The beast falls below, and dies impaled on one of the sacrificial stakes intended for living sacrifices that Sombre sometimes feeds the creatures.

 Again I will give Don McGregor credit for how well he handles this moment in particular.
 The narrative seems more Grand Myth than mere Comic Book Story and almost took me back to my own youthful loss of faith.